-6.6.3.1 Organizations handling new or unique items shall have a written process describing how the organization handles these items.
+6.6.3.1 Organizations handling new or unique items shall have a written process describing how the organization handles these items and how they propose to dispose of them when no longer needed or excessed, per JPR 8550.1, "JSC Environmental Procedural Requirements."
 Organizations may tailor your process to apply to the types of items handled.
 The Safety and Test Operations Division and Occupational Health can help if needed.
 The process shall address the following or document why they don't apply to the type of items handled:

 - a.
 Identify what documentation needs to accompany new or unique items delivered to the organization.
 It should address how to handle the documents and where to keep them.
 English translations are necessary for foreign items.
-Such documentation should include the following, as necessary: - (1) Drawings of the items. - (2) Procedures for handling, operating, or maintaining the items, to include the use of hazardous materials and chemicals. - (3) Hazard analyses of the items, processes, and materials and recommendations for control of hazards (such as engineering solutions and PPE).
+Such documentation should include the following, as necessary: - (1) Drawings of the items. - (2) Procedures for handling, operating, or maintaining the items, to include the use of hazardous materials and chemicals. - (3) Hazard analyses of the items, processes, and materials and recommendations for control of hazards (such as engineering solutions and PPE). - (4) A list of changes to items used previously - b.
+Identify requirements for shipping and receiving the items.
+This should include the following, as necessary:

-JSC Safety and Health Requirements JPR No. 1700.1L
+JSC Safety and Health Requirements JPR No. 1700.1

-Effective Date: 12/20/2018
+Effective Date: 10/02/2024

-Expiration Date: 12/20/2023
+Expiration Date: 10/02/2029

 Page Number Page 6.6-2 of 5

-- (4) A list of changes to items used previously - b.
-Identify requirements for shipping and receiving the items.
-This should include the following, as necessary: - (1) Shipping manifests. - (2) Safety Data Sheets on any hazardous materials. - (3) A list of hazardous materials and their quantities. - (4) Schedules for shipping and receiving the items. - (5) A list of items not complying with U.S. law Department of Transportation (DOT), OSHA, and the Environmental Protection Agency (EPA) NASA requirements, or JSC requirements.
+- (1) Shipping manifests. - (2) Safety Data Sheets on any hazardous materials. - (3) A list of hazardous materials, their quantities, and confirmation that none of them are listed as prohibited for use at JSC, or any applicable approved waivers (such as JF1121-JSC Sustainable Acquisitions Waiver, JF594-Request for Waiver for Use of Prohibited or Restricted Chemicals). - (4) Schedules for shipping and receiving the items. - (5) A list of items not complying with U.S. law Department of Transportation (DOT), OSHA, and the Environmental Protection Agency (EPA) NASA requirements, or JSC requirements(JPR 8550.1, JSC Environmental Procedural Requirements).
 Determine how to meet those requirements or request relief per chapter 1.3. - (6) Specifications for containers and packing. - (7) A list of personnel designated to receive the items. - (8) Export authorizations. - c.
 Define how to accept new or unique items.
 This should include, as necessary: - (1) A list of personnel authorized to accept the items. - (2) Inspections or reviews before accepting the items.
 A series of readiness reviews, appropriate to the risk, is recommended to ensure the new hardware or equipment will be handled properly and safely during the process.
 These could be pre-receipt reviews, pre-handling reviews, pre-installation reviews, pre-process reviews, etc. Reviews known by other names, such as a critical lift review or a test readiness review can be modified to fit the need.
 The reviews should be documented and retained in the organization's files.
 If the new equipment is to be incorporated into the facilities or existing test systems, a pre-use analysis per Chapter 2.1. is required. - (3) Criteria used to determine whether the items are acceptable. - (4) How to track the items while they are with the organization. - d.
 Special storage and handling requirements, such as: - (1) Lifting requirements. - (2) Environmental and security restrictions during storage. - (3) Limited life considerations. - (4) Other safety and health precautions. - e.
 Define how to report problems with the items and to whom.
 Such problems may include: - (1) Nonconformances with applicable requirements. - (2) Mishaps occurring during handling, test, or training. - (3) Damage to the items. - f.
 Define how to train or certify anyone involved with handling the items, such as: